 CENTURY Properties Group Inc. on Tuesday said it signed a memorandum of agreement to acquire 56 hectares of property to develop a beachfront lifestyle destination development in the municipality of San Vicente in the northwestern part of Palawan province.

 The company said it will spend some P1.5 billion for the project during the next three to five years for the initial phase of the project, and spending as much as P20 billion for the entire development that will take some 10 years to complete.
-“The pace and timing of subsequent phases will, in a large part, be driven by the take-up of the sale of hotel villas and the residential investment properties, which will form a significant part of the returns from this project,” Jose Antonio, the company’s chairman, said in a statement.
+“The pace and timing of subsequent phases will, in a large part, be driven by the take-up of the sale of hotel villas and the residential investment properties, which will form a significant part of the returns from this project,” Jose Antonio, the company’s Executive Chairman of the Board, said in a statement.

 The company said that the acquisition represents an important next step for Century Properties, as it is positioning itself in the tourism and lifestyle sector in the Philippines.